- In Memoriam

 Maraika has been recognized as one of PCMA’s “20 in Their Twenties” Class of 2025 for her innovative use of health events to drive social impact.
 She frequently represents EASL at international health forums and brings a passion for embedding public health into liver research, policy, and outreach.

-Jeff McIntyre, MA, serves as the Vice President of Liver Health Programs at the Global Liver Institute (GLI), where he leads a comprehensive portfolio addressing liver diseases such as MASLD/MASH, liver cancer, pediatric and rare liver conditions.
-He also oversees GLI’s "Liver Health is Public Health" campaign.
-His work focuses on advancing patient advocacy, influencing regulatory policies, and promoting equitable access to liver health resources worldwide.
+Jeff McIntyre, MA, most recently served as Vice President of Liver Health Programs at the Global Liver Institute (GLI), where he led a comprehensive portfolio addressing liver diseases such as MASLD/MASH, liver cancer, pediatric and rare liver conditions.
+He also oversaw GLI’s “Liver Health is Public Health” campaign.
+His work focused on advancing patient advocacy, influencing regulatory policies, and promoting equitable access to liver health resources worldwide.

 Previously, as GLI’s MASH Programs Director, Jeff spearheaded initiatives like the U.S. MASH Action Plan, and the "Beyond the Biopsy" campaign, and the coordination of Global Fatty Liver Day.
 He has served on the American Association for the Study of Liver Diseases’ Practice Guidelines Committee and currently contributes to the Food and Nutrition Innovation Council at Tufts University and the advisory board of Wellness for Greater Kenya.